Munter/contentsecure/README.md

 contentsecure
 =============

-A Content Security Policy auto generator.[
+A Content Security Policy auto generator.

 Read more about [Content Security Policies](http://www.w3.org/TR/CSP/).

-This binary will return a string that you can use as an http-header in your web server responses, which in tun will make browsers that support Content Security Policies follow this policy.
+This binary will return a string that you can use as an http-header in your web server responses, which in turn will make browsers that support Content Security Policies follow this policy.

 Installation